jhousvawls/mealplan/docs/FEATURES.md

 - As a user, I want to see my grocery list organized by store layout
 - As a user, I want to track grocery spending over time
 - As a user, I want to export my list to grocery pickup services
+- As a user, I want to print my grocery list for shopping

 **Technical Requirements:**
 - Interactive grocery list with check-off functionality